rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

-# Polynomial Regression using Least Squre Errors and Newton Method Optimization
+# Implemeting Regularized Polynomial Linear Regression from Scratch using Numpy
+## We will use Least Square Errors and Newton's method optimization to optimize the loss